 4 - Third youngest on the front row

 Antonelli narrowly missed the front row in his sixth appearance, falling short at the Miami GP 2025 by just 2 thousandths.
 He claimed it for the first time at the Sao Paulo GP 2025, qualifying 2nd.
-However, the record belongs to Lance Stroll with 18 years, 10 months, and 5 days at the Italian GP 2017, 24 days younger than Max Verstappen at the Belgian GP 2016.
+However, the record belongs to Lance Stroll at 18 years, 10 months, and 5 days at the Italian GP 2017, 24 days younger than Max Verstappen at the Belgian GP 2016.

 5 - Second youngest GP winner